Director, Co-Writer, Producer

-As a producer and executive producer, Jonathan champions a select roster of daring independent films from filmmakers with original voices, like KNUCKLEHEAD and, with BN Films, CAPTIVE (Paramount) starring Selma‘s David Oyelowo and Kate Mara from House of Cards.
+As a producer and executive producer, Jonathan champions a select roster of daring independent films from filmmakers with original voices.

 A native of Brooklyn, Debra Azemar is a Writer, Director, and Producer.
 She began her role as Executive Producer in the early nineties with the lauded production of Ina Norris’s “Nobody Loves a Black Little Girl When She Becomes a Woman.”
 After several years of sold out shows at New York’s Symphony Space Theater, she went onto produce other stage plays, comedy shows, and events.

 In 2001, she found her passion for writing.
 As she began her writing career, her main focus was to develop and build high quality content.
 In 2007, she expanded her writing talents with the development of a children’s brand entitled Fanny Fun Facts.
 The brand emphasizes positive identity growth along with teaching fun facts about multi-cultures.
 In 2007, she produced a soundtrack for Fanny Fun Facts, and became a voting member of the Recording Academy.